Phase changes of the flow rate in the vertebral artery caused by debranching thoracic endovascular aortic repair: effects of flow path and local vessel stiffness on vertebral arterial pulsation: Discussion

 \section{Discussion}

-A previous clinical study by~\citet{Goto2019} showed hemodynamic changes in blood flow through the L/RVA after $1$dTEVAR, while postoperative total intracranial blood flow was almost the same as that measured preoperatively.
-This might be due to systemic hemodynamic compensation causing cerebral blood flow to be strictly maintained through cerebral autoregulation~\citep{Seifert2011}.
+A previous clinical study by Goto et al.~\cite{Goto2019} showed hemodynamic changes in blood flow through the L/RVA after $1$dTEVAR, while postoperative total intracranial blood flow was almost the same as that measured preoperatively.
+This might be due to systemic hemodynamic compensation causing cerebral blood flow to be strictly maintained through cerebral autoregulation~\cite{Seifert2011}.
 Despite the maintained flow mass in patients after $1$dTEVAR, experimental measurements demonstrated phase differences of the flow rate in the LVA but not in the RVA between pre- and postoperative patients undergoing $1$dTEVAR (Figure~\ref{fig:exp}).
+To the best of our knowledge, this study is the first report to describe phase differences of the flow rate in LVAs after 1dTEVAR with AxA-AxA bypass.
 It is expected that the aforementioned hemodynamic compensation and the phase differences in the VA in postoperative patients might be due to two mechanical factors: structural alterations in flow paths due to the new bypass and embolization, and an increase of local vessel stiffness due to stent grafting.
 However, much is still unknown about this matter, in particular about the relative contribution of these two factors to the phase of the flow rate in the VA between pre- and postoperative patients undergoing $1$dTEVAR.
 To explore this issue, A $1$D model was used to numerically investigate flow rates in the VA, both before and after $1$dTEVAR.
 Using a postoperative arterial tree model (Figure~\ref{fig:schematics}\textbf{(B)}), The numerical results demonstrated a phase delay in the LVA compared to preoperative models, as shown in Figure~\ref{fig:results_pre_post}\textbf{(A)}.
 Stent grafting, which is characterized by a locally increasing Young's modulus, contributed negligibly to the phase delay in the LVA (see \S\ref{effects_stent_stiffness}).
 Thus, the experimentally observed phase delay (Figure~\ref{fig:exp}\textbf{(A)}) was mainly caused by alteration of the flow path, i.e., by the new bypass and embolization, rather by local vessel stiffness due to stent grafting (Figure~\ref{fig:results_effects}).